-If you’re planning a short-term stay in Amsterdam (under five years), renting is your best bet.
+If you’re planning a short-term stay in the Amsterdam Area (under five years), renting is your best bet.
 After all, contracts can be easily changed and you’re spared the effort of making major repairs or maintenance.
 Beat the competition to the door with our practical guide to rental property.

 If you rent a home in the private sector with a rental price less than or equal to €710.68, you will require a housing permit (huisvestingsvergunning) and your income may not exceed €44,360 per year.
 Learn more about the application process for a housing permit (in Dutch).